View John Rizak's Obituary on Observer-Reporter.com and share memories

 A 1945 graduate of Trinity High School, he was a member of Central Assembly of God.

-Rizak retired from Kroger after working there for 40 years.
+Mr. Rizak retired from Kroger, after working there for 40 years.
 Most recently, he had worked as a meat cutter at Interstate Foodland.

 John was known as the "Candy Man" of Central Assembly.